 How hard water affects the skin

 So how does hard water affect skin?
 Before we look at its effects its worth briefly touching on what hard water is.
 Water hardness is a measure of the level of minerals dissolved in the water.
 The key minerals being calcium and magnesium.
-You can read about this in more detail here.

 Studies suggest that the primary way in which water hardness affects the skin is through its interaction with soaps.
 The high mineral content of hard water means that soaps and shampoos do not lather effectively.
 Because of this they do not wash off well once applied to the skin.
 The issue can also be worsened, as people will often use more product in response to the poor lathering.
 Many common soaps and shampoos contain mild irritants such as sodium lauryl sulfate.
 When washing with hard water, traces of these products are left on the skin.
 The skin barrier is disrupted, delaying its ability to repair itself.
 This residue also blocks pores and dries out skin which can lead to breakouts and lesions in severe cases.

 Further investigation is needed on how the minerals themselves react with the skin.
 It has been suggested that calcium could disrupt normal skin barrier function, which would worsen the effect that soap deposits have on skin.
 As of yet however there isn’t enough evidence to confirm an effect of this kind.

 Another area of research is what role hard water has on people suffering from eczema as well as whether hard water could be one of the causes for people to develop the condition in the first place.
 Several studies have shown a strong correlation between hard water areas and the number of people suffering from eczema.
 This trend has been observed in multiple countries including Japan, Denmark, Spain and the UK.
 Whilst no conclusive reason for this has been established, a suggested cause for this trend is hard water triggering the development of eczema in people with a genetic risk for the condition.